Setting up an effective rewards program at your gym is an essential part of engaging members, promoting your brand, and attracting newcomers.

 - Live Leaderboard for Contests:

-Turn your clientele’s visits to your gym into a challenging game by awarding prizes to the person who gets the most points.
+Turn your clientele’s visits to your gym into a friendly competition by awarding prizes to the person who gets the most points.
 Display the results of your contest on our digital leaderboard.

 - Award Points for Sharing on Social Media: